phauer/svg-buddy/README.md

 Currently, `svg-buddy` only supports simple optimizations.

 - Remove the meta data that some editors write in the svg (like Inkscape's `metadata` tag or Draw.io's `content` attribute).
 - Remove all tags, attributes and namespace declarations that don't belong to the SVG namespace.
+The only exceptions are the namespaces for `xhtml` and `xlink` since Draw.io uses them for content that can't be removed.
 - Most editors heavily generate inline CSS in `style` attributes.
 Usually they contain the same large values again and again. `svg-buddy` removes these redundant `style` values and replace them with reusable CSS rules in the head.
 These rules get referenced via the `class` attribute.
 - Remove empty `g` tags.
 Adobe Illustrator creates those at the end of an SVG.
 - Remove comments.